harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/ec2-http-modify-header.md

 ### Target Service Port

 It is the targeted service's port being targeted.
-It can be tuned using the `TARGET_SERVICE_PORT` environment variable.
+You can tune it using the `TARGET_SERVICE_PORT` environment variable.

 You can use the following example to tune it: